ablanco1950/SKLEARN_HitRate_vs_Sensitivity/README.md

-Using the Sklearn classifiers: Naive Bayes, Random Forest, Adaboost and Gradient Boost, good success rates are observed in a very simple manner.
+Using the Sklearn classifiers: Naive Bayes, Random Forest, Adaboost, Gradient Boost, Logistic Regression and Decision Tree good success rates are observed in a very simple manner.
 In this work sensitivity is also considered.

 Requirements: